Markavian/mkv25-responsive-website/tasklist.md

 Missing Features
 ----------------
++ History Page - reassure visitors that we've been doing this for a while
 + Showcase - promote our existing games and prototypes
 + Open source section - promote the good work that mkv25.net does
 + Store - enable a sale of a game